danofra/Main-weather/README.md

-# Weather App
+# Main Weather

 This project is a weather application that utilizes APIs to retrieve and display temperatures for various locations around the world.
 It was developed as part of my study journey to practice front-end technologies like Bootstrap, JavaScript, and React.

 ## Description

-The Weather App allows users to search for weather forecasts for a specific location and view current, maximum, and minimum temperatures, along with other relevant weather information.
+The Main Weather allows users to search for weather forecasts for a specific location and view current, maximum, and minimum temperatures, along with other relevant weather information.
 It uses APIs to access real-time data and provide accurate information about atmospheric conditions.

 ## Technologies Used